British Malaya: Straits Settlements

 After the British secured Malacca from the Dutch through the Anglo-Dutch Treaty of 1824, they aimed to centralise the administration of Penang, Malacca, and Singapore.
 To this end, in 1826 a framework known as the Straits Settlements was established, with Penang as its capital.
-Later, in 1832, the capital was moved to Singapore.
-While the three holdings formed the backbone of the Settlements, throughout the years Christmas Island, the Cocos Islands, Labuan, and Dinding of Perak were placed under the authority of the Straits Settlements.
+The capital was moved in 1832 to Singapore.
+While the three holdings formed the backbone of the settlements, Christmas Island, the Cocos Islands, Labuan, and Dindings (in Perak) were also placed under the authority of the Straits Settlements.

-Until 1867, the Straits Settlements were answerable to the British administrator of the East India Company in Calcutta.
-The Settlements' administrators were dissatisfied with the way Calcutta was handling their affairs and they complained to London.
-In 1856 the Company even tried to annul Singapore's free port status.
+Until 1867, the Straits Settlements were answerable to the British administrator of the East India Company (EIC) in Calcutta.
+The settlements' administrators were dissatisfied with the way Calcutta was handling their affairs and they complained to London.
+In 1856 the EIC tried to annul Singapore's free port status.

 In 1858, following the Indian Mutiny, the East India Company was dissolved and British India came under the direct rule of the Crown, which was exercised by the Secretary of State for India and the Viceroy of India.
-With Calcutta's waning power, and after intense lobbying by the administrators of the Settlements, in 1867 they were declared a crown colony and placed directly under the control of the Colonial Office in London.
-However, the declaration gave the colony a considerable degree of self-government within the British Empire.
+With Calcutta's waning power, and after intense lobbying by the administrators of the settlements, in 1867 they were declared a Crown colony and placed directly under the control of the Colonial Office in London.
+However, the declaration gave the colony a considerable degree of self-governance within the British Empire.

-In 1946, after the Second World War, the colony was dissolved.
-Malacca and Penang were absorbed into the new Malayan Union, while Singapore was separated from the rest of the former colony and made into a new crown colony on its own.
+In 1946, after World War II, the colony was dissolved.
+Malacca and Penang were absorbed into the new Malayan Union, while Singapore was separated from the rest of the former colony and made into a separate Crown colony.
 The Malayan Union was later replaced with the Federation of Malaya in 1948, and in 1963, together with North Borneo, Sarawak and Singapore, formed an enlarged federation called Malaysia.